|Florence Crittenton||PHX Navigators||Navigator "Stories"||Phoenix Art Museum Docents|

 Gerry, who was then chairmen of FloCrit's Board of Directors, gave Mike an introduction to FloCrit's managing director, and after some discussions (and some serious background checking for Mike), he was allowed to come in and work to answer these needs.
 (The high level of "vetting" was necessary because by being on the campus, Mike would encounter some of the resident girls, and every employee and volunteer had to go through this procedure.)
 Mike was "cleared", and he started going there 3-4 days a week, doing pretty much whatever programming tasks he felt like doing, a major change to his 47 year career.
 It was fun...

 After about 3 years of this volunteer work, FloCrit ran out of work for Mike to do.
 Once again, Mike had little to do, but then his tennis contacts at the country club started to pay off: he found a group of men (mostly retired doctors) who were playing 2 days a week at a local Phoenix park.
 This facility wasn't very nice, being old, dirty and lacked drinking water, but the guys were all about the same ability, and it was casual and enjoyable.

-One of the guys Mike played tennis at Granada Park with was Bob Pierce.
+One of the guys Mike played tennis with at Granada Park was Bob Pierce.
 He never played on Thursdays, and Mike asked him why.
-Bob said he was a "Navigator at the airport"; Mike didn't know what that was.
-The conversation continued, and Mike learned that this was a "volunteer job" at the airport, where these people (men and women) were stationed at various locations at the 3 airport terminals, looking to help passengers find their way around and/or solve passenger problems.
+Bob said he was a "Navigator at the airport" - Mike didn't know what that was.
+The conversation continued, and Mike learned that this was a "volunteer job", where these people (men and women) were stationed at various locations around the airport terminals, looking to help passengers find their way around and/or solve passenger problems.